EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 # Future plans
 (Likely going to be finished after my ENEE350 classe in preparation for my 400 level digital design classes)
 - Multi-stage pipeline
-- SDRAM usage as main memory
+- SDRAM usage as main memory, expanded memory handler
-- I and D cache
+- I and D cache as BRAMs
 - FPU

+Peripherals planned:
 - An actual (not space expensive altera blob) divider
 - VGA Text mode - using block ram as character storage and the sdram as actual storage, ASR to activate
-- Memory mapped switches
+- Memory mapped IO
-- PS/2 keyboard input
 - More IO interfaces, possible SPI, I2C, GPIO
-- Better debugging, some kind of wishbone debug or NIOS
+- Better debugging, some kind of wishbone debug or NIOS interface

 # Resources and References
 __IP Resources:__